This article is no longer being updated.

 Health insurance and Medicare (health insurance for those 65 and older) pay virtually nothing toward care related with help with activities of daily living or supervision due to memory issues.
 People need Long Term Health Care due to illnesses, accidents or the impact of aging.
 The US Department of Health and Human Services says if you reach the age of 65 you will have a 70% chance of needing this type of care.
 So do it now while you are healthy and premiums are much more affordable.

 3. Pay off debt.
 Try to eliminate as much debt as possible before you retire.
 Paying off your mortgage will significantly reduce your monthly housing costs and make it easier to get by with less retirement income.
 Even making one extra payment a year will help.

 4. Prepare for unexpected things that will cause financial hardships.
 Boomers are many times blindsided by layoffs and offers for early retirement.
-Sometimes a health event of a parent will necessitate an early retirement or move you to part-time employment (another reason YOU should have Long Term Care Insurance to prevent you placing this burden on your adult children).
+Sometimes a health event of a parent will necessitate an early retirement or move you to part-time employment (another reason YOU should have Long-Term Care Insurance to prevent you from placing this burden on your adult children).

 Having an emergency savings account and funding it is always a good idea.
 You should have at least 3 to 6 months savings placed into this account.
 Set up a money market account and transfer money every paycheck.

 5. Stop Wasting Money.
-You may be surprised how much money you waste every day.
-Do you really need to go to Starbucks for coffee … everyday?
+You may be surprised by how much money you waste every day.
+Do you really need to go to Starbucks for coffee … every day?
 Can you make coffee at home or perhaps get something much less expensive like Dunkin' Donuts or McD’s?